PrincetonUniversity/advanced-command-line/04_regex/README.md

 You are playing hangman and the board is `_ _ a _ g _ _ _ _ d`, solve the
 puzzle!

-A similar concept to character classes are alternation, `|`.
-Tokens on either side of the alternation are taken as valid matches for the regex.
+A similar concept to character classes is alternation, `|`.
+Tokens on either side of the alternation are valid matches for the regex.
 ```
 egrep 'gr[ae]y' # equivalent to
 egrep 'gr(a|e)y'